JDGrimes/wp-l10n-validator/README.md

    and line number, so that they will be ignored in future.
 This is especially useful for strings that you want to ignore only in a specific location.
 If the line number that a string is on changes, but by less than 5 lines, it will continue to be ignored and the line number will be updated in the cache.
+You can change the number of lines tolerance using the `ignores-tolerance` [configuration option](#configuration).

 The validator will display any errors it finds.